ComponentsGuide/components_guide/apps/components_guide_web/lib/components_guide_web/templates/web_standards/promise.html.md

 async function fetchPerson(id) {
   const response = await fetch(new URL(`people/${id}/`, apiURL));
-  console.log('decoding data');
+  // How many times will we see this logged? console.log('decoding data');
-  return response.json(); // Note: if we return a Promise, then there’s no need to await }
+  // Note: if we return a Promise, then there’s no need to await return response.json();
+}

 async function main() {
-  await fetchPerson('1');
+  await fetchPerson('1'); // *Creates* promise
-  await fetchPerson('1');
+  await fetchPerson('1'); // *Creates* another promise
-  // We will see 'decoding data' twice now, as our function is run from scratch twice.
+  // We will see 'decoding data' logged twice,
+  // as our function is run from scratch twice.
 }

 main();